A Guide to Closed-End Funds

 The SEC conducts inspections of fund operations to determine compliance with applicable laws and SEC regulations.
 Stock exchanges on which a fund’s shares are listed also impose certain requirements.
 Stock exchanges require the prompt public disclosure of material information and require certain corporate governance and management procedures, including annual shareholder meetings.

 A closed-end fund incurs operating expenses, including those associated with fund portfolio management, fund business operations, custody of the fund’s assets, and shareholder services.
-These operating expenses are paid by the fund from its assets before any distributions are made to the investor.
+These operating expenses are paid by the fund from its assets before any distributions are made to investors.
 A fund’s expenses are summarized in a fee table included in the fund’s prospectus.
 Updated expense information is provided in a fund’s semiannual and annual reports to shareholders.

-Closed-end fund shares are bought and sold in much the same way one would buy corporate stocks—through registered broker-dealers.
+Closed-end fund shares are bought and sold in the same way one would buy corporate stocks—through registered broker-dealers.

 During the IPO, a fixed number of closed-end fund shares are offered to investors.
 After the IPO, an investor may purchase shares of existing closed-end funds in the secondary market.

-In an IPO, a closed-end fund’s shares are typically sold subject to a sales charge that is paid to the underwriter and the broker-dealer who sells the shares.
+In an IPO, a closed-end fund’s shares typically are sold subject to a sales charge that is paid to the underwriter and the broker-dealer who sells the shares.
 A closed-end fund investor buying or selling shares in the secondary market likely will pay a sales commission to a broker at the time of the transaction.
 The purchase or sale price for shares reflects the current market price, adjusted for the brokerage commission.

 To raise additional capital, a closed-end fund may make additional public offerings of its shares.
 A fund also may institute a rights offering, in which shareholders of the fund are issued rights to purchase additional fund shares at a price established by the fund, usually at a discount to NAV.